Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Methodology

 To realize visual information storage in LLMs, we propose injecting Modular Visual Memory (MVM) into internal blocks of LLMs and forcing MVM to memorize open-world visual information via language-centered learning strategies.

 \textbf{Modular Visual Memory (MVM)}.
-This module is two layers of feed-forward neural networks (FFN) and injected into each transformer block of LLMs.
-As the top part shown in Figure~\ref{fig:model}, the input image $I$ is first projected into soft image embedding $\mathbf{h}_I$ via the pretrained visual encoder, Q-former from BLIP-2, and a learnable linear layer.
+This module is a two layer of feed-forward neural networks (FFN) and is injected into each transformer block of LLMs.
+As the top part shown in Figure~\ref{fig:model}, the input image $I$ is first projected into soft image embedding $\mathbf{h}_I$ via the pretrained visual encoder (CLIP~\citep{hafner2021clip}), Q-former from BLIP-2 or a simple MLP like the LLaVA~\citep{liu2024llavanext}, and a learnable linear layer.
 Take the first block as an example; the calculation process can be presented as follows:

 where $\text{Self-Attention}$ is the original attention calculation in LLMs.
 We just inserted MVM inside the original LLMs and did not change other structures.
 All hidden states pass the MVM after gaining the output $\mathbf{h}_s^T$ of $\text{Self-Attention}$, and we also set the overall size of visual memory by controlling the hidden state dimensions of FFN.